eddyystop/feathers-tests-fake-app-users/README.md

 ## Motivation

-Unit tests are better tests than integration-only tests.
-It can however be difficult to fake the dependencies of a piece of code.
+It can be difficult to fake dependencies when running unit tests.
-This package shows an approach to faking the most common dependencies in a Feathers' project.
+This package provides fakes for the most common dependencies in a Feathers' project.

 ## Installation